We are just about to introduce Shakespeare into our homeschool, and I am so happy about it.

 Whether you follow the above course or make your own unit study you need to at the very least purchase these two books:

 Freddie was so pleased when he saw the Star Wars book, he is totally obsessed with all things Star Wars at the minute.
 So to introduce Shakespeare in a subject that he already loves is just fantastic.
+Below are all the Shakespeare books we have, but I imagine this will continue to grow.
+The Displate on the wall was a gift he purchased himself with Christmas money.

 But there are loads of other Shakespeare kids books we recommend;